jeremytammik/tbc/a/1941_family_void.md

 The first recent side project was [RvtParamDrop](https://github.com/jeremytammik/RvtParamDrop).

-It simply exports all properties of all elements visible in a selected view for comparison and verification of all expected parameter values, generateing a count and a `csv` output file.
+It simply exports all properties of all elements visible in a selected view for comparison and verification of all expected parameter values, generating a count and a `csv` output file.

 One interesting aspect is that all referenced elements and all their properties also need to be included, recursively.